-Blessed with Suck: If you examine her Healing Factor, and healing factors in general, you can find a few things that point to this: she loses the ability to feel things (to the extent that she starts cutting herself because pain's the only thing that she can still feel), we don't know if she's subject to the Hayflick limit, and it may not have ever been stated whether her healing factor is the type that can make a person immortal, in which case she'll eventually end up at either Who Wants to Live Forever? or Living Forever Is Awesome.
+- Blessed with Suck: If you examine her Healing Factor, and healing factors in general, you can find a few things that point to this: she loses the ability to feel things (to the extent that she starts cutting herself because pain's the only thing that she can still feel), we don't know if she's subject to the Hayflick limit, and it may not have ever been stated whether her healing factor is the type that can make a person immortal.

-- Book Ends: Her first and last on-screen scenesnote both involve her demonstrating her power.
+- Bookends: Her first and last on-screen scenesnote both involve demonstrating her power.

 - Car Fu: Does a variation to Brody.
-Knowing that she can't be hurt, she crashes Brody's car directly into a wall and does a real number on him.
+Knowing that she can't be hurt, she crashes Brody's car directly into a wall.

 - Cute Bruiser: Once she starts acting more proactive in Volumes Two and Three.

-- Daddy's Girl: Noah and to a lesser extent, Nathan, will do anything to protect her.
+- Daddy's Girl: Noah, and later Nathan, will do anything to protect her.
 Zigzagged as their actions tend to strain their relationships with her.

 - Death Glare: Renders her immune to psychological warfare, and can cause Noah to undergo a HeelFace Turn.